 Moreover, whenever you sit in a cab, check that the meter is running properly.
 If it’s going outrageously fast, tell the cab driver to pull over before your fare comes to an unbelievable amount for a short ride.

 Uber is available in major metropolitan areas, including downtown San José and Liberia.
 This can help ensure you are taking a regulated and monitored transportation service.

 Cheap Tour Scam

-You’re busy doing fun activities in Costa Rica, and this one gentleman – dressed remarkably – comes to you and offers a tour.
-In most cases, this person would tell you how their company is giving this tour for a much lower price than other tour companies.
+In most cases, this person will tell you how their company is giving this tour for a much lower price than other tour companies.
 They ask tourists for a deposit, and sometimes people happily pay without considering it.

-To prevent this, only book tours from authorized companies.
-You can also ask your hotel’s front desk, and they’ll recommend reliable tours.
-If you’re booking online, check the reviews before paying.
+To prevent this, only book tours only from authorized companies.
+You can also ask your hotel’s front desk; they’ll recommend reliable tours.
+If you’re booking online, check the reviews before buying any deal.

 - El Carmen in Cartago

 Apart from the capital city, Matina is a rural area along the Matina River with a higher crime rate than the national Costa Rican average.
 Other towns to stay alert include San Carlos, Santa Rosa de Pocosol, and Talamanca.

 See Related: What is Travel Insurance?

 LGBTQ+ travelers don’t have excessive problems in the country while traveling.
 Costa Rica is more accepting of the queer community compared to other countries in Latin America and more so even than some parts of the United States.